DaniBodor/MitoticScoring/README.md

 The file as downloaded would give you the [default list above](https://github.com/DaniBodor/MitoticScoring#step-2-score-events) with some extras to illustrate some of the available options.
 Editing this is simpler than it might seem.
 Play around for a few minutes and you'll quickly figure it out.

+### Current and previous default lists are stored in FiJi.app or ImageJ folder
+Your current default observation list is stored, along with all previous defaults, in your FiJi folder.
+You can restore a prevous default from your local '...\Fiji.app\macros\MitoticScoringDefaults\' folder to see your history of observation lists.

 # SubImage Extractor
 This macro is intended to create representative or highlighted movies of only an event as scored above.